-Myth #2: You have to be wealthy to afford an annulment.
+Myth #2: You have to be wealthy to afford a Catholic marriage annulment.

 Some people are afraid the process costs thousands of dollars.
 Not true.
 In fact no one is ever turned away from applying for an annulment because of his or her inability to pay a fee.

-Myth #3: The Church makes money from annulments.
+Myth #3: The Church makes money from Catholic marriage annulments.